Originally published May 20, 2015. Edited and republished Sep 22, 2017.

 A wise man once said to me “Don’t take anything personal.”

-3 Must Read Books to Really Live the Life Your are Meant to Live
+3 Must Read Books to Cut Drama out of your life and Live the Life Your are Meant to Live

 1. “The 7 Habits of Highly Successful People” by Stephen Covey